-At the English National Opera she has sung Countess Almaviva Le nozze di Figaro, the title role in Alcina and Anne Trulove The Rake’s Progress.
+Highlights on the stage include Pamina Die Zauberflöte and Susanna Le nozze di Figaro for the Metropolitan Opera; Pamina, Marzelline Fidelio, Micäela Carmen and the title roles in Rodelinda and Theodora for the Glyndebourne Festival and Countess Almaviva Le nozze di Figaro and the title role in Alcina for the English National Opera.
 At the Welsh National Opera she has sung Leonore Fidelio and she created the role of Sian in the world premiere of James MacMillan’s opera The Sacrifice.
-For Scottish Opera she has sung the title role in Semele, Adina L’Elisir d’Amore, Zerlina Don Giovanni, Susanna, Ilia Idomeno and Despina Così fan tutte.
+A regular guest at Scottish Opera, her roles for the company have included the title role in Semele, Donna Elvira Don Giovanni, Susanna, Ilia Idomeno and Adina L’Elisir d’Amore.

 A renowned recitalist, she has appeared at the Aix-en-Provence and City of London Festivals; the Usher Hall in Edinburgh; the Oxford Lieder Festival; the Palais des Beaux Arts in Brussels and at the Schumannfeste in Dusseldorf.
 She is a regular guest at London’s Wigmore Hall.

-Please contact Keiron Cooke for an up-to-date biography.
+Please contact Keiron Cooke for a full biography.